Updating the Status of a Push Source

 Rebuild You plan to re-index the entire content of the source, updating all previously indexed items in the process.
 High

 Rescan You plan to scan the current content of the source, compare it with the content you intend to push, and only update new, modified, and/or deleted items in the source.
 Moderate

 Refresh You plan to use a feature of the indexed enterprise system to identify and push only the delta between the system in its present state and the current content of the source, without scanning the content of the source first.
 Low

-IDLEwhen you are done performing the Push API operations that forward the retrieved content update to your index.
+IDLEwhen you’re done performing the Push API operations that forward the retrieved content update to your index.

 In the request path:

-<MyOrganizationId>with the actual ID of the target Coveo Cloud organization (see Retrieving the ID of a Coveo Cloud V2 Organization).
+<MyOrganizationId>with the ID of the target Coveo organization (see Retrieve the Organization ID).

-<MySourceId>with the actual ID of the target Push source (see Retrieving the ID of a Source).
+<MySourceId>with the ID of the target Push source.

 In the request query string: